DauntlessReset/my-development-wiki/git/page.md

 ## Local Tracking Branches

+Local tracking branches are a local representation of the state of the remote branches, based on the last time remote was contacted.
+They are like the local repository's mental image of the state of the remote branches. ```git fetch``` updates your tracking branches.

 ## Pull (Github)

 Essentially a merge conducted on GitHub.
 Distinct from the git command **pull**.
 Requires oversight and approval from the team to finalise the merge.